coins/bitcoin-scripts/op_rotate.md

 	OP_ELSE

-		# This is not an edge case but a regular number, so we apply our algorithm:
+		# Finally we know this is not an edge case but a regular number,
+		# so we apply our algorithm:

 		##################################################################